harrytruman/network-config/roles/network_facts/README.md

 The Facts Machine parses network configs into a data model.
 This role gathers native Ansible Facts or sets custom facts to parse command output and convert device configurations into code.

+Ansible's native fact gathering can be invoked by setting `gather_facts: true` in your top level playbook.
+And every major networking vendor has fact modules that you can use in a playbook task: `ios_facts`, `eos_facts`, `nxos_facts`, `junos_facts`, etc...

 Once gathered, facts can be used as backups/restores, called later as variables in other roles or playbooks, and used to define the state of a device.
-And most importantly, facts are used to build the framework of a network CMDB!
+And most importantly, facts are the cornerstone of a network CMDB!

 This role will is compatible with the following platforms: